kvoyk/ExteranalIdentityProvider.Cosign/README.md

 Cosing Identity Provider redirects requests for authentication to Cosign server and gets authenticated user identity from Cosign server through tcp backchannel.

-You will need to install Cosign handler to redirect request from Cosign server back to Cosign Identity Provider.
+You will need to install Cosign handler on your web site (install dll in Gac and configure IIS handler) to redirect request from Cosign server back to Cosign Identity Provider.

 Cosign Identity Provider uses Redis for storing authenticated users https://github.com/MicrosoftArchive/redis/releases